 Attorneys use retainers in order to be able to work on a case and get paid for that case.
 Your retainer is little more than a deposit, like a construction fund, used to start funding work on your legal issue.
-Periodically, you attorney will send you a statement of funds used and notify you when more funds are required for work.
+Periodically, your attorney will send you a statement of funds used and notify you when more funds are required for work.

 Key Factors to Hourly Rates:

 Hourly rates can be tricky if you don’t know what to look for.
 Clients tend to look to the hourly rate as a good measure of cost, but this would be a mistake.
-Really, you should look to not only rate per hour but also billing increments.
+Really, you should look at not only the rate per hour but also billing increments.
 While ¼ an hour is common, 1/10 is more advantageous to the client.
 Consider this example: